GrapeCity/DsExcel-Java/README.md

 * Exception is thrown when loading ssjson with custom function.(DOCXLS-1044)
 * Copy behavior is inconsistent with Excel when the target range is larger than the source range.(DOCXLS-844)
 * Exception is thrown after opening certain Excel file and then export to ssjson.(DOCXLS-1116)
-* GcExcel can not export text with Simhei bold font.(DOCXLS-937).
+* DsExcel can not export text with Simhei bold font.(DOCXLS-937).
 * Load ssjson with combobox cells and then export to Excel, the cell value of combobox cell is wrong in the exported Excel file.(DOCXLS-1106)
 ## 2.2.0
 ### New Features